ankanz1/FULL-BACK/README.md

 1. **MCP is the actual product architecture** (not a wrapper bolted on at the end), and Agent Skills make the work reusable by other builders.
 2. **The dashboard is genuinely useful** — anyone can evaluate usability on the spot.
 3. **Data science with a clear head, not scope creep.** Player clustering is fully built.
 Highlights is built.
-Formation tracking is explicitly a bonus screenshot, not a promise.
+Formation tracking is explicitly a bonus screenshot, not a promise

 ---

 ## Two user flows

-**Fan flow:** open the dashboard → check today's fixtures and form → ask the chat widget a tactical question → get a genuinely useful, AI-written answer.
+**Fan flow:** open the dashboard → check today's fixtures and form → ask the chat widget a tactical question → get a genuinely useful, AI-written answer

-**Developer flow:** `npx skills add` the `worldcup-analyst` skill into their own agent → their agent now knows how to query FULL BACK's MCP server.
+**Developer flow:** `npx skills add` the `worldcup-analyst` skill into their own agent → their agent now knows how to query FULL BACK's MCP server

 ---